eduardomanrique/fx-validation/README.md

 -To run the project, on a terminal go the root folder of the project, and run:

 ./gradlew bootRun

-## About the project

-  The project was built using Spring(Boot, MVC, Repository, Cache), JPA and lombok.
-The JPA is used in conjunction with spring repositories and spring services with a derby embedded db.
-The spring service has some cacheable operations.
-Some of the operations have an eternal cache, and some others a less durable cache.
-The cache configuration is at BeanConfig class.

 ### The rule engine
   On the package com.eduardomanrique.fxvalidation.ruleengine we have the classes responsible for the